DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 601: "It's a marshmallow… a marshmallow with accessories and a face." -DeviCat (07-Mar-19)
 * 602: "It's okay, birdie, I will save you from Kotori's hair" -DeviCat (09-Mar-19)
 * 603: "You're the equivalent of doing a Kawaii Box." -DeviCat (10-Mar-19)
+* 604: "I'M OKAY!
+Well, it's true.
+I wasn't dead or anything." -DeviCat (11-Mar-19)
+* 605: "We're using CCB as a guinea pig, because whatever I do to her is fine." -DeviCat (11-Mar-19)
+* 606: "Hanging out and making art is the best medicine I could have... apart from, like, sleep." -DeviCat (11-Mar-19)

 There may be quotes newer than these that have yet to be collected.